Ayanghosh-agno/Call-for-code-2021-SmartAgri/README.md

   ### Upload the python files to raspberry pi

 * After uploading change the credentials.py file with your own credential of IBM IoT and Object Storage.
+* Chnage the Twillo credentials with your own credentials at notification.py
+* Change the IP in the APP for the live feed with your own Raspberry pi's IP.

 * Enable the Interface of Raspberry pi for interfacing DS18B20 and Camera